Word Meanings - CHARITY - Book Publishers vocabulary database

 The state or quality of being kind-hearted; benevolence. - AFFECTIONATED

 1. Having affection or warm regard; loving; fond; as, an affectionate brother.
 2. Kindly inclined; zealous.
 Johson.
 Man, in his love God, and desire to please him, can never be too affectionate.
 Sprat.
-3. Proceeding from affection; indicating - CHARITY
+3. Proceeding from affection; indicating - MUNIFICENCE

 Now abideth faith, hope, charity, three; but the greatest of these is charity.
 1. Cor. xiii.
 13. They, at least, are little to be envied, in whose hearts the great charities . . . lie dead.
 Ruskin.
 With malice towards none, with charity for all. - PASSIONLESS